Soprano saxophone

 The soprano saxophone is a small, high-pitched member of the saxophone family of woodwind instruments invented in the 1840s by Belgian instrument maker Adolphe Sax.
-Built in B♭ an octave above the tenor saxophone (or rarely, slightly smaller in C), the soprano is the third-smallest member of the saxophone family, which consists (from smallest to largest) of the soprillo, sopranino, soprano, alto, tenor, baritone, bass, contrabass, and subcontrabass.
-The soprillo and sopranino are rare instruments, making the soprano the smallest saxophone in common use.
+Built in B♭, an octave above the tenor saxophone (or rarely, slightly smaller in C), the soprano is the smallest of the four saxophones in common use (the others being the alto, tenor and baritone), although there are smaller rare instruments such as the soprillo and sopranino.

 The instrument

 A transposing instrument pitched in the key of B♭, the modern soprano saxophone with a high F♯ key has a range from concert A♭_{3} to E_{6} (written low B♭ to high F♯) and is therefore pitched one octave above the tenor saxophone.
 There is also a soprano saxophone pitched in C, which is uncommon; most examples were produced in America in the 1920s.

 The soprano has all the keys of other saxophone models (with the exception of the low A on some baritones and altos).
-Soprano saxophones were originally keyed from low B to high E♭, but a low B♭ mechanism was patented in 1887 and by 1910 nearly all saxophones were keyed to low B♭ including sopranos.
-During the 1920s it became standard for sopranos to be keyed to high F. Starting in the 1950s, high F♯ was offered as an option on some sopranos, and by the 1970s most professional-level instruments had a high F♯ key.
+Soprano saxophones were originally keyed from low B to high E♭, but a low B♭ mechanism was patented in 1887 and by 1910 nearly all saxophones were keyed to low B♭, including sopranos.
+During the 1920s, it became standard for sopranos to be keyed to high F. Starting in the 1950s, high F♯ was offered as an option on some sopranos, and by the 1970s, most professional-level instruments had a high F♯ key.
 Nearly all sopranos made today are keyed to high F♯ as standard, and some recent professional sopranos (e.g. those made by Yanagisawa, Selmer, and Yamaha) may have a high G key next to the F♯ key.
 Additionally, skilled players can make use of the altissimo register, which allows them to cover these notes and play even higher, usually regardless of their instrument's keyed range.